-For her many accomplishments and the exemplary manner in which she has held the Office of Mayor, the PSMA calls upon all Mayors to recognize and congratulate Mayor Betty Esper as our 2019 "Mayor of the Year."
+For his many accomplishments and the exemplary manner in which he has held the office of mayor, the PSMA calls upon all mayors to recognize and congratulate Mayor Michael Lombardo as our 2022 "Mayor of the Year."

 View the previous Mayor of the Year winners